“My life sucks, and I wish I was dead,” my son cried. My mommy radar went into full alert.

 3. Hugging and horsing around.

-Establish physical connection, even if your son rebuffs you.
+Establish physical connection, even if your son rebuffs you or has cut off cuddles.
 It matters more than he lets on.
 Plus, humor is one of the best forms of communication for boys.

 4. Move and talk.